AdobeDocs/experience-manager-65.en/help/assets/managing-assets-touch-ui.md

 ## Copy assets {#copying-assets}

 When you copy an asset or a folder, the entire asset or the folder is copied, along with its content structure.
 A copied asset or a folder is duplicated at the target location.
-The asset at the source location is not alterted.
+The asset at the source location is not altered.

 A few attributes that are unique to a particular copy of an asset are not carried forward.
 Some examples are: